 THE U.S. 11th CIRCUIT COURT OF APPEALS: WILDERNESS WATCH V. MAINELLA

 In the case Wilderness Watch v Mainella, 375 F.3d 1085 (11th Cir.
-2004) the United States 11th Circuit Court of Appeals determined the National Park Service’s practice of using motor vehicles to transport park visitors through the Cumberland Wilderness Area violated the Wilderness Act.
+2004) the United States 11th Circuit Court of Appeals determined that National Park Service and Greyfield Inn violated the Wilderness Act by using motor vehicles to transport park visitors through the Cumberland Wilderness Area.

-As a threshold issue, the court in Wilderness Watch addressed the argument raised by the Park Service of whether an action undertaken by the Service for the “preservation of historic structures in wilderness is in fact administration to further the purposes of the Wilderness Act.”
-In dismissing the Service’s position (“any obligation the agency has under the NHPA [National Historic Preservation Act] to preserve these historical structures must be carried out so as to preserve the ‘wilderness character’ of the area”) the court reaffirmed the overarching purpose and intent of the Wilderness Act:
+In court, the Park Service argued that the “preservation of historic structures in wilderness is in fact administration to further the purposes of the Wilderness Act.”
+The court reaffirmed the overaching purpose of the Wilderness Act, declaring that “any obligation the agency has under the NHPA [National Historic Preservation Act] to preserve these historical structures must be carried out so as to preserve the ‘wilderness character’ of the area.”

-The court in Wilderness Watch addressed the incompatibility of motor vehicle use within the context of wilderness values, specifically the Wilderness Act’s key implementing concept of minimum requirements.
+In court, Wilderness Watch addressed the incompatibility of motor vehicle use within the context of wilderness values.

-The prohibition on motor vehicle “use” in the Wilderness Act stems from more than just its potential for physical impact on the environment.
+The prohibition on motor vehicle use in the Wilderness Act stems from more than just its potential for physical impact on the environment.
 The Act seeks to preserve wilderness areas “in their natural condition” for their “use and enjoyment as wilderness.”
-16 U.S.C. § 1131(a) (emphasis added).
+16 U.S.C. § 1131(a) .
 The Act promotes the benefits of wilderness “for the American people,” especially the “opportunities for a primitive and unconfined type of recreation.”
 Id. at § 1131(c).
 Thus, the statute seeks to provide the opportunity for a primitive wilderness experience as much as to protect the wilderness lands themselves from physical harm.
-See also National Park Service, Reference Manual 41 at 14 (“In addition to managing these areas for the preservation of the physical wilderness resources, planning for these areas must ensure that the wilderness character is likewise preserved.”).
-Use of a passenger van changes the wilderness experience, not only for the actual passengers, but also for any other persons they happen to pass (more so than would be the case upon meeting a lone park ranger in a jeep).
+See also National Park Service, Reference Manual 41 at 14: “In addition to managing these areas for the preservation of the physical wilderness resources, planning for these areas must ensure that the wilderness character is likewise preserved.”
+Use of a passenger van changes the wilderness experience, not only for the actual passengers, but also for any other persons they happen to pass.

 In managing wilderness resources, “[a]ll management decisions [of the NPS] affecting wilderness will further apply the concept of “minimum requirement” for the administration of the area regardless of wilderness category.”
 (2006 NPS Management Policies, Chapter 6.3.1: Wilderness Preservation and Management).
 The Minimum Requirements Determination is “a documented process used to determine if administrative actions, projects, or programs undertaken by the Service or its agents and affecting wilderness character, resources, or the visitor experience are necessary, and if so how to minimize impacts.”
 (2006 NPS Management Policies, Chapter 6.3.5: Wilderness Preservation and Management).